meilisearch/documentation/README.md

 $ yarn test
 ```

-This will also trigger `yarn build` on any pull request to master.
+The tests are triggered on build and on any pull request to master.

 #### Checking dead links